Demon (Star Trek: Voyager): Plot

+Continuity

+The season 5 episode "Course: Oblivion" is a direct sequel of this episode and concerns the fate of the crew duplicates.

 Reception

 In 2015, WhatCulture ranked this episode the 28th best Star Trek episode of the franchise.
-They praised this episode as feeling more like a "classic Trek", and describing it as "clever, speculative, and philosophical."
+They praised this episode as feeling more like a "classic Trek", describing it as "clever, speculative, and philosophical."

-A more hostile reception was written in a 2021 retrospective by Keith R. A. DeCandido.
-He considered the episode awful, ranking it a 1/10 and the worst episode of Voyager's 4th season.
-DeCandido thought the premise was ludicrous, as deuterium is an isotype of the most common element in the universe (hydrogen); too much of the episode was uninteresting filler; and that the episode betrays its own premise by presenting a hostile planet, yet allowing the crew to ignore or circumvent the alleged danger with seemingly no ill-effects in the second half of the episode.
+Conversely, Keith R. A. DeCandido ranked it a 1/10 and the worst episode of Voyager's 4th season.
+DeCandido thought the premise was ludicrous, as deuterium is an isotope of the most common element in the universe (hydrogen); too much of the episode was uninteresting filler; and that the episode betrays its own premise by presenting a hostile planet, yet allowing the crew to ignore or circumvent the alleged danger with seemingly no ill-effects in the second half of the episode.

-Later influence

-"Course: Oblivion" (season 5, episode 17) is a direct sequel of this episode and concerns the fate of the crew duplicates.

-Possibly as a reference to this episode treating deuterium as rare and precious, the season 7 episode "The Void" includes a plotline where the ship's deuterium is stolen; in that episode, Tom Paris reacts with confusion due to deuterium's easy availability as to why anyone would want to take Voyager's supply of it.